chrishenri/rw3d_manual/docs/source/methods.rst

 Wells
 `````````````

-Mass extraction by pumping wells is implemented in 2 ways.
+Mass extraction by pumping wells is implemented in two ways.
 First, wells can be considered as a sink cell.
 In this case, the convergence of travel paths toward the actual well location is not considered.
-Particles will be extracted uniformly in the sink-cell following the weak sink-cell extraction algorithm as specified in the section :ref:`Sink cells`.
+Particles will be extracted uniformly in the sink-cell following the weak sink-cell extraction algorithm, as described in the section :ref:`Sink cells`.

 Particle extraction in wells can also be more explicitly simulated by estimating the path of particles toward a well located in a cell.
 In case of weak sink due to the presence of an extraction well, using the simple interpolation scheme described in :ref:`Advective motion` fails to reproduce the increase of velocity the closer the well is and to identify if a particle should be captured by the well or leave the cell from the face where an outflow exists.